Telecoms merger buzz boosts European shares

 * Entered into a purchase agreement to acquire one store in Montreal for $15 million

-LONDON, June 17 European shares recovered on Monday as talk of takeover activity in the telecoms sector helped stock markets claw back losses suffered last week.
+LONDON, June 17 European shares recovered on Monday as talk of takeover activity in the telecoms sector helped stock markets claw back losses suffered in the previous week.

-However, some traders expected European equities to be stuck in a relatively tight range in the near term while uncertainty persists over the future monetary policy of major central banks including the U.S. Federal Reserve.
+However, some traders expected European equities to be stuck in a relatively tight range in the near-term, while uncertainty persists over the future monetary policy of major central banks such as the U.S. Federal Reserve.

-The STOXX Europe 600 Telecoms Index was the best-performing sector, jumping 1.6 percent after speculation that AT&T was interested in Spain's Telefonica.
-Telefonica said AT&T had not shown any interest.
+The STOXX Europe 600 Telecoms Index was the best-performing sector, rising 1.6 percent after speculation that AT&T was interested in Spain's Telefonica, which was denied by Telefonica.
+Telefonica rose 2.3 percent while UK peer Vodafone advanced 1.6 percent.

-Telefonica rose 2.4 percent while UK peer Vodafone, whose Verizon Wireless venture has also been subject to bid speculation, rose 1.5 percent, with Telefonica and Vodafone together adding the most points to the FTSEurofirst 300.

-Despite the market recovery, Logic Investments' strategy head Peter Rice said the rebound did not look wholly convincing, with the FTSEurofirst 300 still down some 6 percent from a 5-1/2 year peak of 1,258.09 points struck in late May.
+Despite the market recovery, Logic Investments' strategy head Peter Rice said the rebound did not look wholly convincing, with the FTSEurofirst 300 still down some 6 percent from its 2013 peak of 1,258.09 points struck in late May.

 "The rallies look corrective in nature.
 We don't see any new money participating in it.
 We're still a good way off the May highs and we still look stuck in a range.
 If anything, the risk still remains to the downside," said Rice.